What happens when a designation is applied to a financial product

 the terms and conditions for the designation sought a summary of the key reasons for the designation (consistent with the policy of the FMC Act, and that meet the statutory tests for us to make a designation)

 Designation fees are set by regulations and apply from 17 December 2015.
-You need to send a cheque with your application for $1,265 to cover the application fee of $115 and an advance fee for fees and costs to be incurred.
+Before we can begin processing your application, you need to make a payment of $1,265 to cover the application fee of $115 and an advance fee for fees and costs to be incurred.
 We will charge any additional time spent on an hourly basis (the hourly rate for FMA Board members is $230 and the hourly rate for FMA staff is $178.25).